10 Best Dividend Stocks of 2020 and Beyond

 “We know that, if successful, this vaccine can be rapidly developed, produced on a large scale and delivered around the world,” added Mammen.

-Financial analysts say Johnson & Johnson is one of the best dividend stocks
+Financial analysts say Johnson & Johnson is one of the best dividend stocks of 2020

 CNBC financial analyst Jim Kramer thinks that Johnson & Johnson stock is a buy because of its strong dividend and its vaccine development.